 |---|---|

-| 1 | Verify your site in Bing Webmaster Tools (Import from Google Search Console is available). |
+| 1 | Verify your site in Bing Webmaster Tools (import from Google Search Console is available) |

-| 2 | Access the AI Performance dashboard and check current citation data. |
+| 2 | Open the AI Performance dashboard and check current citation data |

-| 3 | Analyze Grounding Queries—for which topics are you being used as a source? |
+| 3 | Analyze Grounding Queries – for which topics are you used as a source? |

-| 4 | Identify your most-cited pages and further enhance their content quality. |
+| 4 | Identify your most-cited pages and further enhance their content quality |

-| 5 | Revise rarely cited but indexed pages: improve structure, depth, and freshness. |
+| 5 | Revise rarely cited but indexed pages: structure, depth, freshness |

-| 6 | Check technical performance: optimize load times, keep LCP low, minimize redirects. |
+| 6 | Check technical performance: optimize load times, keep LCP low, minimize redirects |

-| 7 | For local businesses: Set up Bing Places for Business and keep data current. |
+| 7 | For local businesses: set up Bing Places for Business and keep data current |

-| 8 | Implement IndexNow to communicate content updates to Bing instantly. |
+| 8 | Implement IndexNow to communicate content updates to Bing instantly |

-| 9 | Review and document visibility trends in the dashboard monthly. |
+| 9 | Review and document visibility trends in the dashboard monthly |

 Setting Up AI Performance: Step by Step